EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/02_dockerDesktop.md

 domain, then you'll have to set those three environment variables to what you want them to be (and also change the hostfile records you made pointing those subdomains to 127.0.0.1)

-This will build an image of the entire Ethereal Engine repo into a single Docker file.
+This will build an image of the entire iR Engine repo into a single Docker file.
 When deployed for different services, it will only run the parts needed for that service.
 This may take up to 15 minutes, though later builds should take less time as things are cached.